 Okay kids, I should get going.
 I need to clean up Clutter Headquarters a bit before the big guy arrives.
 I'm still annoyed by that Motorhead article, so let's have Lemmy and crew take us out with today's, "Song of the Day."

-Thanks for stopping by everyone.
+Thanks for stopping by, everyone.
 It was great to see you, as always.
-Enjoy the rest of your day, and we'll see you back here again for more randomness soon.
+Feel free to come back later if you want to watch some of the Sox game, or play dominoes with BDH and Little Buddha.
+You know how much they love to hang out with you.
+Otherwise, enjoy the rest of your day, and we'll see you back here again for more fun soon.
 Until next time, that's today's Clutter, and we are outta here.